 Users can add and install the software they need without having to search, purchase, or submit an expense report.
 IT specifies what is available, and then users go to Self Service and get the software they need.
 Modeled after the Mac App Store, Self Service is intuitive and the company or school resource portal users have been waiting for.

 You ready for the trifecta in your environment?
-Contact us to make it a reality.
+Request a Jamf Pro trial.